hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 1. Drag an MQTT out node on the canvas
 2. Open this node and click the pencil behind ```add new mqtt-broker```
-3. On the Connection tab, fill in the server adress: ```mqtt.cumulocity.com``` and port ```1883``` and a client ID.
+3. On the Connection tab, fill in the server address: ```mqtt.cumulocity.com``` and port ```1883``` and a client ID.
 Remember this client ID as this is being used to register your device and display a dashboard in Cumulocity.
 4. On the security tab, fill in ```tennantID/username``` and your password.
 5. Then click on add
-6. last step is adding a topic, this should be ```s/us``` This topic is used for static templates. see [here](https://cumulocity.com/guides/device-sdk/mqtt/) a list of templates which you can use.
+6. The last step is adding a topic, this should be ```s/us``` This topic is used for static templates.
+See [here](https://cumulocity.com/guides/device-sdk/mqtt/) a list of templates that you can use.
 Some of these are used in this tutorial as well.
 7. Now you are connected to Cumulocity via MQTT

 The following step is to register the device (gateway) in Cumulocity.
-This can easily been done with an inject node.
+This can easily be done with an inject node.
-When you send a string format with the right static template code and the client ID and type of device from previous step.
+When you send a string format with the right static template code and the client ID and type of device from the previous step.
 In my case it looks like this: ```100,PiGatewayDevice,c8y_PiGWdevice``` Now this device is visible in the devices list in Cumulocity.